Literacy, Master of Education (M.ED)

 This emphasis area does not lead to an initial, residency teaching certificate.
 However, candidates who hold a valid Washington State teaching certificate, complete program requirements, and and complete the NES assessment are then eligible for recommendation for the endorsement.

 - Have earned a baccalaureate degree (either a BA or BS) from an accredited institution of higher education.

-- Have earned a grade point average ≥3.0 on a 4-point scale during the final 90 quarter credits (or 60 semester credits) of the baccalaureate degree.
+- Have earned a grade point average ≥3.0 on a 4-point scale during the final 90 quarter credits (or 60 semester credits) of enrolled coursework.

-- Applicants for the Literacy concentration must also submit a copy of a valid certificate issued by a state or territory of the United States.
+- Applicants for the Literacy concentration must also submit a copy of an educator certificate.

 |EDUC 522||TRANSFORMATION OF LEARNING AND TEACHING||4|

 |EDUC 591||INSTRUCTIONAL FOUNDATIONS AND INTERVENTIONS FOR LITERACY DIFFICULTIES||4|

 |Portfolio and Comprehensive Exam|

 |EDUC 644||LITERACY COMPREHENSIVE EXAM||3|

 Students who successfully earn an MEd in literacy from EWU should be able to do the following based on competencies for reading endorsement in the state of Washington: